Trampolín del Diablo

 Trampolín del Diablo is a spooky road in the Andes

 Located in the Putumayo Department of Colombia, the road from Mocoa to San Francisco is one of the most dangerous roads in the world.
-It was built in 1930 and zigzags the Andean mountain range.
+It was built in 1930 and zigzags through the Andean mountain range.
 There have been numerous deaths from cars falling off.

 How long is Trampolín del Diablo in Colombia?

-Tucked away on the southern part of the country, the road is mostly unpaved.
+Tucked away in the southern part of the country, the road is mostly unpaved.
 It’s 74.8 km (46.47 miles) long, running from San Francisco (a town in the Putumayo Department) to Mocoa (a town in the northwest of the Putumayo department).
-Running through the Valley of Sibundoy, it’s known as Trampolín del Diablo (Devil’s trampoline), Adiós mi vida (Bye bye my life) or Trampolín de la Muerte (Death’s trampoline).
+Running through the Valley of Sibundoy, it’s known as Trampolín del Diablo (Devil’s trampoline), Adiós mi vida (Bye bye my life), or Trampolín de la Muerte (Death’s trampoline).
 To drive the road without stopping will take most people between 3 and 4 hours.

 When was the Trampolín del Diablo in Colombia built?